How to Negotiate a Home Warranty in Real Estate Deals

 Can I negotiate a home warranty after my offer is accepted?

-Yes — the most effective time to negotiate is actually after the home inspection, during the repair request period.
+Yes, the most effective time to negotiate is actually after the home inspection, during the repair request period.
 You can submit a warranty request as part of your formal response to the inspection report, often in lieu of asking for direct repairs.
-This timing gives you concrete evidence to justify the ask.
+This timing gives you concrete evidence to justify the ask and works especially well in 2026's more balanced market where sellers are actively trying to avoid deal collapse.

 Is a home warranty better than asking for repair credits?

 It depends on the situation.
-Repair credits give buyers flexibility to spend funds however they choose, which often delivers more value.
+Repair credits give buyers flexibility to spend funds however they choose, which often delivers more value for known, documented issues.
 However, a home warranty covers future system failures that no inspection can predict, making it especially valuable for homes with older HVAC, plumbing, or appliances.
-Many buyers request both — a credit for known defects and a warranty for future protection.
+Many buyers request both, a credit for known defects and a warranty for future protection.

 How much does a seller-paid home warranty typically cost?

-Seller-paid home warranty plans typically range from $500 to $1,200 per year, depending on the provider, coverage tier, and home size.
-Comprehensive plans covering HVAC, appliances, and add-ons like pools or roofs run closer to the top of that range.
-Annual premiums are paid at or before closing, and service fees of $75–$150 per claim are typically the buyer's responsibility after coverage activates.
+Seller-paid home warranty plans typically range from $300 to $700 per year in 2026, with the NerdWallet national average at $876 annually across all buyers.
+Comprehensive plans covering HVAC, appliances, and add-ons like pools or roofs can push past $1,200.
+Annual premiums are paid at or before closing, and service fees averaging $108 per claim (range $75 to $150) are typically the buyer's responsibility after coverage activates.

 What if the seller refuses to pay for a home warranty?

 If the seller declines, you have options.
-You can purchase a warranty yourself — many providers allow you to buy coverage up to 90 days after closing.
-Alternatively, you can negotiate an equivalent cash concession toward closing costs and use those funds to buy the coverage you want independently, giving you full control over the provider and plan level.
+You can purchase a warranty yourself, and many providers allow you to buy coverage up to 30 to 90 days after closing.
+Alternatively, you can negotiate an equivalent cash concession toward closing costs and use those funds to buy the coverage you want independently, giving you full control over the provider, plan level, and service fee tier.

 Should sellers proactively offer a home warranty in their listing?

-In most cases, yes — especially for older homes or in slower markets.
+In most cases, yes, especially for older homes or in slower markets.
 Proactively advertising a seller-paid home warranty can attract more buyers, reduce post-inspection renegotiations, and signal transparency about the home's condition.
-Some warranty companies even offer free listing-period coverage when the seller commits to a buyer plan at closing, protecting the seller from repair liability while the home is on the market.
+Many warranty companies even offer free listing-period coverage for up to 180 days when the seller commits to a buyer plan at closing, protecting the seller from repair liability while the home is on the market.

 Compare Home Warranty Options in Ohio